BeycanPress/cryptocurrency-payments-for-paid-memberships-pro/readme.txt

 ### Cryptocurrency Payments for Paid Memberships Pro (PMPro)

-First of all, we would like to point out that this plugin is not a standalone plugin.
-This plugin is a **<a href="https://beycanpress.com/cryptopay/?utm_source=wporg_readme&utm_medium=cryptopay_pmpro">cryptocurrency payment gateway</a>** for Paid Memberships Pro.
-In other words, users who want to sell memberships with cryptocurrency payment via WordPress can use Paid Memberships Pro.
-However, this plugin is a **<a href="https://beycanpress.com/cryptopay/?utm_source=wporg_readme&utm_medium=cryptopay_pmpro">cryptocurrency payment gateway</a>** for Paid Memberships Pro as well as an add-on for CryptoPay.
-So the payment is actually CryptoPay, which is the main plugin that manages the cryptocurrency payment process.
-Therefore, users must have both plugins.
+Want to sell memberships with Paid Memberships Pro but your community is crypto-related and you're looking for a cryptocurrency payment solution?
+This integration plugin is the best plugin in the market that will allow you to receive commission-free and peer-to-peer cryptocurrency payments with CryptoPay.

-What is CryptoPay?
+#### What is CryptoPay?
 <iframe width="560" height="315" src="https://www.youtube.com/embed/3vaoFL4XG10" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Review CryptoPay Lite: **<a href="https://wordpress.org/plugins/cryptopay-wc-lite/">Cryptocurrency payments for WordPress</a>**

-Review CryptoPay Premium: **<a href="https://beycanpress.com/cryptopay/?utm_source=wporg_readme&utm_medium=cryptopay_pmpro">Cryptocurrency payments for WooCommerce</a>**

-Review Paid Memberships Pro: **<a href="https://wordpress.org/plugins/paid-memberships-pro/">Cryptocurrency paid memberships for WordPress</a>**
+### This plugin is an integration plugin.
+So basically you need to have the following two plugins.

+**<a href="https://wordpress.org/plugins/cryptopay-wc-lite/">Review CryptoPay Lite</a>**

+**<a href="https://beycanpress.com/cryptopay/?utm_source=wporg_readme&utm_medium=cryptopay_pmpro">Review CryptoPay Premium</a>**

+**<a href="https://wordpress.org/plugins/paid-memberships-pro/">Review Paid Memberships Pro</a>**

-See **<a href="https://cryptopay.beycanpress.net/membership-account/membership-checkout/?level=1" target="_blank">Demo</a>**
+See CryptoPay  **<a href="https://cryptopay.beycanpress.net/membership-account/membership-checkout/?level=1" target="_blank">Demo</a>**

 = Privacy notices =